cvonk/vscode-starters/ESP32/README.md

 The ESP32 supports the [Open On-Chip Debugger](http://openocd.org/).
 Say goodbye to `printf`, and explore the world that was once the exclusive domain of in-circuit emulators.
 Using special pins on the ESP32, your computer can set break points, inspect variables and single step instructions.

-### Tools

 #### ESP32 board and JTAG adapter

-Some of the options are
-- ESP-WROVER-KIT, one board with both a ESP32 and a combined USB JTAG/UART adapter (FT2232HL)
+The JTAG interface hooks directly to the CPU.
+That allows it do stop the CPU, set breakpoints and have access the CPU has access to.

+To use this JTAG interface, we need exclusive access to specific pins on the ESP32.
+Two different approaches:
-  - remember to connect the JTAG jumpers on JP2, otherwise you get "Error: libusb_open() failed with LIBUSB_ERROR_NOT_SUPPORTED".
-Details [here](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/get-started-wrover-kit.html#setup-options).
+- Some development boards (e.g. ESP-WROVER-KIT) have a USB interface with two channels.
+The first is used for JTAG while the other is used for a serial port.
+With the ESP-WROVER-KIT, make sure to connect the JTAG jumpers on JP2 to prevent "Error: libusb_open() failed with LIBUSB_ERROR_NOT_SUPPORTED".
-- Wemos LOLIN D32, as a USB UART adapter.
-  - connected the [ESP-PROG](https://github.com/espressif/esp-iot-solution/blob/master/documents/evaluation_boards/ESP-Prog_guide_en.md) as the USB UART adapter:
+- Other boards bring out the raw JTAG interface using a 10 pin header that should be connected to a JTAG/USB interface, such as the [ESP-PROG](https://github.com/espressif/esp-iot-solution/blob/master/documents/evaluation_boards/ESP-Prog_guide_en.md).
+With the interface, make sure to set the `JTAG PWR SEL` jumper for 3.3V.
+Also try to keep the connection short (<10 cm)
+- If the board has neither, and GPIO12-15 are left you can connect them yourself to a JTAG/USB interface as follows:
     - RESET/RS to TRST_N
     - GPIO15 to TDO
     - GPIO12 to TDI
     - GPIO13 to TCK
     - GPIO14 to TMS
     - GND to GND
-  - keep the connection short (<15 cm)
-  - set `JTAG PWR SEL` jumper for 3.3V.

 #### OpenOCD and driver

-in Windows install the [FTDI D2xx Driver](https://www.ftdichip.com/Drivers/D2XX.htm)
+Under Windows, install the [FTDI D2xx Driver](https://www.ftdichip.com/Drivers/D2XX.htm)
-- connect the target using both USB UART and USB JTAG to the computer
+- Connect the ESP32 using both JTAG/USB and UART/USB interfaces to the computer.
-- use [Zadig](https://zadig.akeo.ie/) » Options » List All Devices » use driver `WinUSB v6` for `Dual RS232-HS (Interface 0)`. ([or libusbk](https://gnu-mcu-eclipse.github.io/arch/riscv/ftdi-jtag-drivers/))
+- Use [Zadig](https://zadig.akeo.ie/) » Options » List All Devices » use driver `WinUSB v6` for `Dual RS232-HS (Interface 0)`. ([or libusbk](https://gnu-mcu-eclipse.github.io/arch/riscv/ftdi-jtag-drivers/))
-- Device Manager should reveal
+- Windows Device Manager should reveal:
+  - the name of the UART (COM) port.
-  - the JTAG on interface 0 will not show up, because WinUSB is a user-space driver
+  - the JTAG will not show up, because WinUSB is a user-space driver
-  - Use Windows device manageer to find (and opt change) the name of the UART (COM) port and update `settings.json` accordingly.

-Compile and debug
+#### Compile and debug

- - Add some configuration variables to `.vscode\settings.json`
+Both JTAG/USB interfaces should work when the following configuration variables are added to `.vscode\settings.json`
     "idf.openOcdConfigs": [
       "interface/ftdi/esp32_devkitj_v1.cfg",
       "board/esp32-wrover.cfg"
     ],

 - user the compiler flag `-Og` (`make menuconfig`) for minimal optimalizations and symbolic data.
 - Built/upload/monitor (over UART)